-May 15, 2014 – As Memorial Day Weekend approaches kicking off the unofficial start of summer, backyard chefs everywhere are dusting off their grills, eager to spring into the long-awaited barbeque season.
-This summer, the National Fire Protection Association (NFPA) recommends that grillers pay particular attention to safety, especially in June and July, when home fires involving grilling incidents occur most often.
+May 19, 2015 – As Memorial Day weekend approaches, backyard chefs everywhere are dusting off their grills, eager to spring into the long-awaited barbeque season.
+The National Fire Protection Association (NFPA) recommends that grillers pay particular attention to safety in the spring and summer months when home fires involving grilling incidents occur most often.

-“Grilling season is a great time of year for friends and families to have cookouts and tailgate, but before starting the season, be sure your grill is working properly and review safety tips,” said Lorraine Carli, vice president of Outreach and Advocacy for NFPA.
+“As friends and families prepare for a fun grilling season together, be sure the grill is working properly and review safety tips,” said Lorraine Carli, vice president of Outreach and Advocacy for NFPA.
 “Propane gas hose leaks or breaks were the leading factors contributing to gas grill fires.
-It is good practice to check for damage before using it for the first time each year, and to clean and check the entire grill regularly.”
+It’s good practice to check for damage before using the grill for the first time each year, and to clean and check the entire grill regularly.”

 When grilling, NFPA suggests the following:

 - Propane and charcoal BBQ grills should only be used outdoors.

 - The grill should be placed well away from the home, deck railings and out from under eaves and overhanging branches.